 If you love to eat fish, but you don’t ever eat it at home because you feel like it’s too difficult to cook correctly, you are not alone in this world.

-The truth is, I use to feel the same way about fish, especially when it came to my favorite dish of all – salmon.
+The truth is, I used to feel the same way about cooking fish, especially when it came to my favorite dish of all – salmon.

 The good news is that fish is one of the easiest foods to cook once you get it down properly.
 It takes very little time, yet if you cook it right, people will assume you took a lot of time preparing it for them.

 The trick to cooking a beautiful fillet of salmon (or any other fish for that matter) is to get a nice sear on it.
 It gives the outside of the fish a beautiful crunch and crispiness while locking in the natural flavor of the fish and keeping it juicy on the inside.